-A transcript is official if it is sent directly from the school of origin to the Office of Admissions and Records at this College and bears the official seal of the school of origin and the signature of the Record Custodian.
+- 4. All transcripts submitted become the property of this University.
+Students are required to have their own personal set of transcripts from all institutions attended for advisement.
+The Admissions Office will not provide copies. - A transcript is official if it is sent directly from the school of origin to the Office of Admissions and Records at this University and bears the official seal of the school of origin and the signature of the Records Custodian.

-A transcript hand carried by the applicant from the institution of origin in a sealed envelope may be accepted as official.
+A transcript hand-carried by the applicant from the institution or origin in an envelope sealed by the issuing institution, may be accepted as official.